Do machine learning methods lead to similar individualized treatment rules? A comparison study on real data: Methods to construct individualized treatment rules

 \section{Methods to construct individualized treatment rules}

 This section presents the different methods that were compared.
 We selected the most common methods which are either simple to implement with the R software \cite{R_software} or for which a package is available.
-As mentioned in section~\ref{ssec:itr}, two classes of methods to develop an ITR can be distinguished: a first class in which the ITR is constructed by first modeling the expected difference of the potential outcomes between treatments and an optimal rule is found by giving the evaluated treatment to the individuals with a positive ITE, and a second class, in which the ITR is directly estimated without calculating individualized treatment effects, and where an optimal rule is found by minimizing the risk of the value of the rule via a loss function.
-The majority of the methods fell under the first category: the meta-learners (T-learner, S-learner, X-learner, DR-learner, and R-learner, both with parametric and non-parametric models), causal forests, and virtual twins, whereas A-learning, modified covariate method, outcome weighted learning and contrast weighted learning fell under the second class.
+As mentioned in Section~\ref{ssec:itr}, two classes of methods to develop an ITR were distinguished: a first class in which the ITR is constructed by first modeling the ITE, and an optimal rule is found by giving the treatment evaluated to the individuals with a positive ITE, and a second class, in which the ITR is directly estimated without calculating individualized treatment effects, and where an optimal rule is found by minimizing the risk of the value of the rule via a loss function.
+In the first class, two distinct approaches can be used to obtain the ITE: either estimating the expected difference of the potential outcomes between treatments or estimating the ITE directly via a contrast function.
+The majority of the methods fell under the first category: the meta-learners (T-learner, S-learner, X-learner, DR-learner, and R-learner, both with parametric and non-parametric models), PATH, causal forests, virtual twins, A-learning and the modified covariate method, whereas outcome weighted learning and contrast weighted learning fell under the second class.
 A classification of methods based on how they construct an optimal treatment rule is given in Figure~\ref{fig:classif}.
-Some methods are similar and are referred to as belonging to the same family (e.g. parametric meta-learners, non-parametric meta-learners, A-learning and the modified covariate method).
+Conceptually, some methods are related and are therefore referred to as belonging to the same family (e.g. parametric meta-learners, non-parametric meta-learners, A-learning, and the modified covariate method).